 Mammography is the most accurate method of detecting breast cancer today.
-Women who follow a regimen of monthly breast self-exams, annual exams by their doctors and annual mammograms after age 40 can increase their breast cancer survival rates by up to 97 percent.
+Baptist Health providers diligently work to spread the awareness of mammography effectiveness to the women of Arkansas.
+Women who do follow a regimen of monthly breast self-exams, annual exams by their doctors and annual mammograms after age 40 can increase their breast cancer survival rates by up to 97 percent.

 Many small tumors can be seen on a mammogram before they can be felt by a woman or her doctor.
 The Computer-Aided Detection (CAD) System utilizes breakthrough software technology to highlight potential areas of concern.
 The system provides radiologists a second review when reading a mammogram on an electronic Mammagraph™ report, which calls attention to subtle changes in tissue that may indicate the presence of cancer.